ARTICLE 3

 Essential oils are the subtle, aromatic and volatile life-force extracted from the flowers, seeds, leaves, stems, bark and roots of herbs, bushes, shrubs and trees, through steam distillation under low pressure and low temperature.

-Aromatherapy is the art and science of the use and application of therapeutic essential oils for physical, mental, emotional and spiritual balance.
+Aromatherapy is the art and science of the use and application of essential oils for physical, mental, emotional and spiritual balance.

 Water therapies with essential oils: